lmsac/DeepGP/User_guide.md

 `--pattern`: This parameter denotes the suffix for the training datasets.
 Files bearing this suffix within the folder name will be employed as training datasets.

 `--testdata`: This parameter indicates the test data.
-Files containing the term “testdata” will be omitted from the training files and reserved for further testing.
+If any files within the specified directory contain this keyword in their names, they will be excluded from the training set and set aside for testing purposes.
+If no file contains the term, all will be used for training.
 The default is “alltest”.

-`--trainpathcsv`: This parameter represents the output file name for the training datasets.
-All files within the folder with a specific suffix are combined, processed, and output with this filename.
+`--trainpathcsv`: This parameter denotes the output filename for the processed training data.
+Files within the specified directory that match a certain suffix (as defined by another parameter, "pattern") will be aggregated and processed.
+The resulting training dataset will be saved with the filename provided in this parameter.

 `--ms2_method`: This parameter determines the metric used for DeepGP.
 Options are “cos_sqrt”, “cos”, and “pcc”, representing cosine similarity with a square root transformation, cosine similarity, and Pearson correlation coefficient, respectively.